metanull-operator/eth2-ubuntu/kiln.md

-# Setup an Eth2 Mainnet Validator System on Ubuntu
+# Setup a Merge Kiln Testnet Validator System on Ubuntu

 This document contains instructions for setting up an Ethereum Kiln merge testnet staking system using Prysm and geth.